dokku/dokku/docs/development/plugin-triggers.md

 ### `scheduler-app-status`

-> Warning: The scheduler plugin trigger apis are under development and may change
+!!! warning
-> between minor releases until the 1.0 release.
+    The scheduler plugin trigger apis are under development and may change between minor releases until the 1.0 release.

 - Description: Fetch the status of an app
 - Invoked by: `dokku ps:report`